cue-lang/cue/doc/ref/spec.md

 ### Field declarations

-A field declaration binds a label (the names of the field) to an expression.
+A field declaration binds a label (the name of the field) to an expression.
 The name for a quoted string used as label is the string it represents.
 Tne name for an identifier used as a label is the identifier itself.
 Quoted strings and identifiers can be used used interchangeably, with the